Trump to meet top Justice, intelligence leaders: official

 Trump will meet at 3 p.m.
 (1900 GMT) with Deputy Attorney General Rod Rosenstein, FBI Director Christopher Wray and Director of National Intelligence Dan Coats, the official said.

-(This version of the story corrects spelling of Coats in second paragraph)
+“If anyone did infiltrate or surveil participants in a presidential campaign for inappropriate purposes, we need to know about it and take appropriate action,” Rosenstein said in a statement on Sunday evening.

+Federal investigators are looking into whether Russia tried to sway the election and if it worked with the Trump campaign to do so.
+Trump has denied any collusion and repeatedly dismissed the investigation as a “witch hunt.”

-Reporting by Steve Holland; Writing by Doina Chiacu; Editing by Cynthia Osterman
+Reporting by Steve Holland and Doina Chiacu; Editing by Cynthia Osterman